fukubaka0825/dynamodb-export-to-s3-with-athena/README.md

 # What is this
-- dynamodb export to s3 with athena
+- Dynamodb export to s3 with Athena(Terraform ＋ Serverless Framework)

 ![dynamo-export](https://user-images.githubusercontent.com/43064247/103404661-cc05a900-4b97-11eb-8e27-bd6ba98bb040.png)